We have a particular point-of-view on software development that frames how we work and bill.

 That said, we understand clients will want to limit their liability early on.
 We have ways of designing our projects to make sure you don't end up laying down thousands of dollars with an unsatisfactory result.
 As mentioned above, we really only look for long-term clients, so if you're not satisfied, it doesn't do us any good.

 You're paying for the time one of our programmers spends on your project.
 Our development process (and the investment we make in those programmers) obviates the need for dedicated project management or QA testing.
 Work is broken down into small tasks and continuously integrated and deployed, and all regression testing is done through automated tests at the unit, system, and UI level.
 The percentage of time our programmers are working on value-adding work is very high.

 What is included that you are not directly paying for is the guidance and support (pair programming, code review, architectural planning, etc.) done by Lithic principals with the programmers on your project.
 Our high quality engineering is our differentiation, and maintaining this doesn't happen by itself.
 It happens with consistent, dedicated investment, and this time is not billed to you.

 So how much does it cost?

-Note that other types of projects or development activities may be billed at a higher rate, which we'll discuss upfront.
+Note that other types of projects or development activities may be billed at a higher or lower rate, which we'll discuss upfront.
 Also, enterprise clients are billed a higher rate, due to the additional non-billable work required.